-Have you asked: what exactly is a golf handicap and how do I get one?
-It’s a question which many of us have thought but feel embarrassed to ask when we start out playing.
+Have you asked: what exactly is a golf handicap, and how do I get one?
+It’s a question which many of us have thought about but feel embarrassed to ask when we start out playing.
 Yet the golf handicap is a beautiful thing.
-It enables players of different ability to play together, and it tells everyone you play with how good, or not, you are and how much better you are getting.
+It enables players of different abilities to play together, and it tells everyone you play with how good, or not, you are and how much better you are getting.

-In this article, I am going to tell you everything you need to know in our Ultimate Guide to Golf Handicaps.
+In this article, I will tell you everything you need to know in our Ultimate Guide to Golf Handicaps.

-A golf handicap rates your skill level using an established formula and in the United States is overseen by the US Golf Association (USGA), and there are other systems in place in the countries such as the United Kingdom, Australia and Argentina.
+A golf handicap rates your skill level using an established formula, and in the United States is overseen by the US Golf Association (USGA), and there are other systems in place in the countries such as the United Kingdom, Australia, and Argentina.
 Moves are well advanced to a world handicap system, and there is more about this further on in this article.
-In the United States, the USGA governs the system, and the awarding of handicaps is administered by golf clubs which are affiliated.
+In the United States, the USGA governs the system, and the awarding of handicaps is administered by affiliated golf clubs.

 - Category One – less than five

 - Category Two – less than 12

 - Category Three – less than 20